News & Insights

 Shared Goals and Vision

 Having a clear, shared vision and set of goals is critical for unity.
 Collaborative goal-setting processes involving all levels of the union may result in better alignment and buy-in from members.
-Consistent messaging reinforces the shared vision, and regularly celebrating achievements and progress toward goals builds a sense of collective accomplishment.
-Highlighting successes is a simple way to boost morale and reinforce the union’s commitment to its members’ interests and well-being.
+Regularly celebrating achievements can foster a sense of collective accomplishment and reinforce long-term strategy.

 Conflict Resolution Mechanisms